junparkh/LendingClub/menu1.md

 #### (1) Credit-Worthiness
 Some of the key metrics needed to be adjusted to allow the dates to show up as parametric variables.
 These included:

 - Zip code: We were provided with a three digit zip code which was the extent of our demographic data.
-We created a function &quot;extract\_number&quot; which pulled the Zip Code from the data;
+We created a function &quot;extract\_number&quot; which extracted the Zip Code from the data;
-- Credit History: The timespan from the first credit line application until today represents the length of the applicant&#39;s activities within the credit scoring system.
+- Credit History: The timespan from the first credit application until today represents the length of time that the applicant has been active within the credit scoring system.
 In general, longer credit histories are viewed as better risks;
 - Employment Length: Data needed to be cleansed to allow it to be continuous.
 Employment length is typically seen as one of the more important indicators of creditworthiness;
 - Annual Income: Obviously an important credit score indicator.
 However, from an investor point of view we would prefer that the applicant did not repay his or her loan early.
 We imputed the missing values for this predictor using the mean; and
 - Credit Score: We turned the A1, B2 etc credit scores into a linear/ordinal predicator and assigned it a score from 0.0 (A1 - the best) to 6.8 (G5 - the worst).
 We created a function &quot;subgrade\_score&quot; which performed this parametrization of the credit score variable.